Tutorial: Improve your regulatory compliance

 Export weekly snapshots of your regulatory compliance data:

 You can also manually export reports about a single point in time directly from the regulatory compliance dashboard.
 Generate these PDF/CSV reports or Azure and Dynamics certification reports using the Download report or Audit reports toolbar options.
 See Assess your regulatory compliance

 Run workflow automations when there are changes to your compliance

-For example, you might want Security Center to email a specific user when a compliance assessment fails.
-You'll need to create the logic app first (using Azure Logic Apps) and then set up the trigger in a new workflow automation as explained in Automate responses to Security Center triggers.
+For example, you might want Defender for Cloud to email a specific user when a compliance assessment fails.
+You'll need to create the logic app first (using Azure Logic Apps) and then set up the trigger in a new workflow automation as explained in Automate responses to Defender for Cloud triggers.